-We so often talk about the effects of discipline on OUR CHILD but for me personally, I wish someone had shared with me these 5 Discipline Rules For Parents.
-Because discipline, and it’s effects, are not exclusionary to just your children.
+We so often talk about the effects of discipline on OUR CHILD, but for me personally, I wish someone had shared with me these 5 Discipline Rules For Parents.
+Because discipline, and its effects, are not exclusionary to just your children.

 I refer to it as the “pop heard round the world.”